laiky2506/ace_resource/README.md

 the content of non-numerical data like text, images, audio and video, including common phrases, themes and points of view.
 ```
-<p> Given the above paragraph, the solution to the question below is answred using Python and regEx module. </p>
+<p> Given the above paragraph, the solution to the question below is answered using Python and the regEx module. </p>

 1. What is the probability of the word “data” occurring in each line ?
 1. What is the distribution of distinct word counts across all the lines ?